john30/ebusd-esp/README.md

 ## PINs
-If the HTTP port is configured, you can use the "/pin" URL for changing the value of an output PIN or read the current status of all PINs in JSON format.
+If the HTTP port is configured, you can use the "/pin" URL for changing the value of an output PIN or reading the current status of all PINs in JSON format including the analog input PIN.

 E.g. in order to set D0 (GPIO16) to LOW, you could use the URL [http://192.168.4.1/pin?pin=0&mode=l](http://192.168.4.1/pin?pin=0&mode=l), and using [http://192.168.4.1/pin?pin=0&mode=h](http://192.168.4.1/pin?pin=0&mode=h) for HIGH.